adamchristoph18/API-project/README.md

 # Features

 ## Spots
-* Users can create a Spot
+* Users can create a spot
-* Users can read/view other Spots
+* Users can read/view other spots
-* Users can update their Spot
+* Users can update their spots
-* Users can delete their Spot
+* Users can delete their spots

 ## Reviews
-* Users can create reviews for Spots
+* Users can post a review for a spot
-* Users can read/view all of the reviews for a Spot
+* Users can read/view all of the reviews for a spot
-* Users can delete/update their review for a Spot
+* Users can delete/update their review for a spot

 ## Bookings
 Logged-in Users can